brinda1410/classify-boston-wetlands/README.md

 present in the city, the wetlands.
 The goal is to help Boston's Environment Department to use satellite image data to identify wetlands and non-wetlands in the city, for better resource allocation by the city and the residents.

 This repository does not contain the image data used for training/testing the model.
+The code was implemented in Google Colab to use the free GPUs available for training the model.
+This implementation uses PyTorch framework to train a Convolutional Neural Network model on images of wetlands and non-wetlands in Boston.